mariano/snakefire/README.markdown

 Snakefire by:

 1. Uncompressing the snakefire package file.
-2. Unzip the downloaded file, and run the following command from within the created directory:
+2. Running the following command from within the created directory:

 		$ python setup.py install